-Few categories of fly ash bricks are also made from mineral residue, glass, water, and fly ash.
+A few categories of fly ash bricks are also made from the mineral residue, glass, water, and fly ash.
 They are energy efficient, water-resistant and provide natural thermal insulation for a low-cost house.
 But, they too come with certain disadvantages, these include:

 - Slow Strength Gain

 - Longer Setting Times

 Read more at Disadvantages Of Using Fly Ash Bricks In Your Project6.
 Concrete